Bahram Kalhornia: Activities and profession

 After completing his military service, Kalhornia collaborated with the University of Art for one year.
 Returning to Kermanshah during the Iran-Iraq war, with the intention of working, being active, and serving in his hometown, provided an opportunity to establish the first School of Visual Arts for Boys in Kermanshah and collaborate with art education centers and other organizations.
 This period also contributed to the formation of the foundations of his thoughts regarding the remnants of the traditional way of life and the mythological thinking of the Kurdish people in the region, which over time led to a more comprehensive understanding of national foundational myths.

 The establishment of the Kermanshah Visual Art School, along with his wife Forough Dorafshan and Morteza Sharifi, created a chance for talented young people to find new opportunities for growth and development.
-From this art school emerged some valuable figures in Iran’s contemporary world of art and contemplation, such as Fereidoun Biglari (archaeologist), Ardeshir Pazhouheshi, Masoud Hemmati, Mohammad Reza Naderi, Kamran Sharifi, and others.
+From this art school emerged some figures in Iran’s contemporary world of art and contemplation, such as Fereidoun Biglari (archaeologist), Ardeshir Pazhouheshi, Masoud Hemmati, Mohammad Reza Naderi, Kamran Sharifi, and others.
 After returning to Tehran, his collaboration with the Faculty of Art and Architecture of the Central Tehran Branch of the Islamic Azad University began in 1990.
-His long teaching career continued until 2022.
+His teaching career continued until 2022.
 During these years, many individuals in the fields of intellectual, scientific, and artistic activities flourished under his influence.
-The Department of Visual Design, by his management from 1996, had a brilliant and successful educational period.
+The Department of Visual Design under his management from 1996, had a successful educational period.

 Teaching various art disciplines at the Faculty of Cinema and Broadcasting and other educational centers, collaborating with the commission for authoring art education books of the University of Applied Science and Technology, and collaborating with governmental and non-governmental organizations, both nationally and internationally, as a consultant and advisor in research, art, and culture are among his activities.

 His teaching method arises from the interweaving of artistic, spiritual, psychological, and philosophical values.
 He draws inspiration from ancient Iranian myths in creating his works, and the concept of good and evil in them is reflected extensively.
 Some critics consider him the William Blake of Iran, and he is also remembered as one of the prominent representatives of Iranian painting-poetry.

 Throughout the years, due to his intellectual position and diverse thinking, he presented numerous lectures on various concepts in various centers.

 Planning, consulting, and executing cultural projects, and participating in many art festivals as a member of the policy-making council, director, or judge, are among his activities.
 Various artistic-cultural commissions, especially in the Ministry of Culture and Islamic Guidance, IRIB, Ministry of Petroleum, Ministry of Energy, Khuzestan Sugar Cane Board, municipalities, Jahad University, various museums, and also civil institutions such as UNESCO and UNICEF, have benefited from his skills and way of thinking in multiple periods.
 Serving as an art director, both in economic projects and cultural institutions or with publishers, has been part of his efforts.